mehulagg/gitlab/doc/development/documentation/styleguide.md

 1. The `doc/topics/` directory holds topic-related technical content.
 Create `doc/topics/topic_name/subtopic_name/index.md` when subtopics become necessary.
    General user- and admin- related documentation, should be placed accordingly.
-1. The `/university/` directory is *deprecated* and the majority its documentation has been moved.
+1. The `/university/` directory is *deprecated* and the majority of its documentation has been moved.

 If you are unsure where to place a document or a content addition, this should